* Not a rare disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 immune system mistakenly attacks the hair follicles.
-This can lead to hair loss on the scalp and elsewhere on the body.
 In most cases, hair falls out in small, round patches on the scalp.
-Although uncommon, hair loss can be more extensive in some people.
-This condition can progress to cause total loss of hair on the head (alopecia totalis) or complete loss of hair on the head, face, and body (alopecia universalis).
-While there is neither a cure for nor drugs approved for treatment, some people find that medications approved for other purposes can help their hair grow back.Alopecia areata is an autoimmune disease in which the
+Although uncommon, hair loss can be more extensive in some people and affect other parts of the body.
+This condition can progress to complete loss of scalp hair (alopecia totalis) or total loss of all body hair (alopecia universalis).
+Although the exact cause of AA is unknown, roughly 20% of affected people have a family member with alopecia, suggesting that genetic factors may contribute to the development of the condition.
+There is no cure or approved therapy for AA; however, some people find that medications approved for other purposes can help regrow hair.Alopecia areata (AA) is an autoimmune disease in which the

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Alopecia areata.
 Click on the link to view a sample search on this topic.